manyworldspod/manyworldspod.github.io/_posts/2022-03-09-restorative-justice-in-northeast-syria.md

 absolute shitload of nuclear weapons.
 The American military is also the world's largest emitter of greenhouse gasses and would only fart out even more during a civil conflict scenario.
-I believe I've made my point: long-term sustainability is no less central to our mission here than restorative justice, especially if part of what we're restoring is ecological balance.
+I believe I've made my point: long-term sustainability is no less central to our goals here than restorative justice, especially if part of what we're restoring is ecological balance.

 In truth, every democratic system should implicitly expect and accept both